tangible-landscape/grass-tangible-landscape/activities_config_documentation.md

 # Documentation of JSON config file for designing activities

 Specification of directory where to find Python files with activity worflow for all activities.
-This is _required_.
+By default, it is the directory where this configuration file is.

 ```json
    "taskDir": "/path/to/my/activities/",